ChrisAdkin8/Nomad-101-Demo/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/ChrisAdkin8/Nomad-101-Demo/blob/main/png_images/client-server-arch-01.png?raw=true">

-Cluster can be multi region and the clients nodes can be grouped into [Node pools](https://developer.hashicorp.com/nomad/docs/concepts/node-pools):
+Clusters can be multi region and the clients nodes can be grouped into [Node pools](https://developer.hashicorp.com/nomad/docs/concepts/node-pools):

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/ChrisAdkin8/Nomad-101-Demo/blob/main/png_images/multi-region-02.png?raw=true">

+Users interact with Nomad clusters via jobs, these in turn encapsulate other constructs including tasks.
+The are a variety of ways for deploying jobs to a cluster and managing them, including:

+- Nomad REST API
+- Nomad CLI
+- Terraform provider for Nomad
+- Nomad Pack (analogous to Helm)

+Nomad comes with an [ACL system](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control) and the ability for node-to-node communications to be secured with TLS